mjhea0/thinkful-mentor/list_comprehensions/readme.md

 # Python List Comprehensions

 Before beginning make sure you have a basic understanding of Lists, which are just containers to hold data.
 Besides basic lists, Python supports a data structure called a "list comprehension", used to construct lists in a natural, easy way.
+In many cases, a complex task can be constructed in a single line.

 ## Part 1: Intro